daveWid/Owl/README.md

 ## Hacking

-Feel free to hack away on the develop branch and send pull requests!
+If you use a different framework than those currently supported fork this repo and add those files.
+The only thing I as is to please use and send pull requests on the develop branch.

 ## License